TonyWhitley/R3E_CrewChief_Classes/README.md

 You have 2 Options to choose from

-Option one is the 7zip with R3E Only Classes - here you can have problems with Voice Outputs Option two is the 7zip with integrated in the Name, this is the one i use and recommend i tried to integrate the changes into the original File - here you should have no problems with Voice Outputs, except the Classes that didn´t exist, which i made entirely new.
+Option one is the 7zip with R3E Only Classes - here you can have problems with Voice Outputs <br>
+Option two is the 7zip with integrated in the Name, this is the one i use and recommend i tried to integrate the changes into the original File - here you should have no problems with Voice Outputs, except the Classes that didn´t exist, which i made entirely new.

 IF IN DOUBT PICK OPTION 2